 The answers to these questions are fundamentally dependent on the consistency and depth of the national security concept.
 A sound Romanian vision on national security and, implicitly a functional and effective national security architecture, can only result from an extended, honest, and non-partisan debate on its multiple values, incentives, and outcomes.
 In such a forum, the entire Romanian political spectrum, and the institutions responsible for national security must join the academia, civil society, and business environment to further provide identity and vitality to Romania’s national security.

 The topics in focus start from fixing the meanings of the concept of national security for Romania, a member state of the European Union and NATO, located at “a critical intersection of east-west and south-north corridors,” on the NATO Eastern Flank and at the EU Eastern border.

 1. Romania’s fundamental national interests and major threats against Romania’s national security (from perception to rationality)

-2. Romania’s capacity to assure the national security of the state and its citizens
+2. State's capacity to ensure the national security of Romania and its citizens.

 3. Romania's national security in the current international context.
 What is the ideal model of national security?